Preparing for the Future of Work

 by Carleen MacKay :: Rob Kinslow

-Each generation has different amounts of time to alter and advance their own destinies as well as to impact the destinies of subsequent generations.
-Each must realize that the hourglass of time does not stop running and it will take all of us, starting now, to work our way out of the past we – ourselves – created but where many have been surprised to find ourselves stuck!
+Each generation’s ability to advance their own destinies and contribute positively to subsequent generations is dependent on their awareness of how important it is to be future focused.
+The hourglass of time does not stop running, and it will take all of us, starting now, to imagine and work our way beyond the past we and our ancestors have created, yet where many have been surprised to find ourselves stuck.
+We must start with a pragmatic understanding of reality, as it is, in order to become effective in creating our dreams in the future.
+It has been said, if you are anxious, you are focused too much on the future.
+If you are, regretful or depressed, too much on the past.
+If you are content, then you are present focused.
+Too much of one and you are stuck!

-Look… at a possible future-focused, worst and best-case scenario; a scenario largely dependent upon what we do now.
+Look… the future is coming for you.
+Can you imagine a future-focused—worst and best-case scenario—a scenario largely dependent upon what we do now?

 Near Future Scenario